 When an applicant is taking the EPQ in a relevant subject this might be considered alongside other Level 3 qualifications and may attract an alternative offer in addition to the standard offer.
-If you are taking A Levels, this would be AAB at A Level (including A in History) and grade A in the EPQ.
+If you are taking A Levels, this would be AAB at A Level and grade A in the EPQ.

 We welcome applications from mature students with Access qualifications, and from students with a wide range of qualifications.

 We will consider this qualification in combination with other qualifications.
 Please contact the Admissions Office for more information.